Antec Blue 80mm UV Fan review

 Also included with the fan was a bag with four case screws.
 Nice that they thought about it!

 Now I'm going to do some testing to see if this baby is really able to cool down my system.
 I first took out my intake and outtake fan.
 I let my system running for a while like that and the heat raised quite a bit.
 The only running fans were the ones in my PSU, my CPU cooler and my GPU cooler.
 I wrote down all temperatures I could gather and let the Antec blue UV fan run for 15 minutes as an outtake fan (close to my CPU and GPU) and compared the difference.
 The room temperature was about 18°C. I've also monitored the RPM of the fan it was running slightly higher than the specs on the site of Antec told me, it was running between 2780 and 2850RPM

-Overall from these results I can conclude that this fan is able to provide a good cooling for my system.
+Overall from these results, I can conclude that this fan is able to provide good cooling for my system.
 But how does it looks??
 Check out the following pictures to get an idea about it :-).

 The illumination of this fan under direct UV light is very good, but when the UV light points in at the fans at an angle or some distance the effect starts to get weaker.
-Outside your case like on some of the pictures this isn't a problem but in your case it gets a little bit harder.
+Outside your case like on some of the pictures this isn't a problem but in your case, it gets a little bit harder.
 You'll have to make sure that the UV light reaches the fan to get a good illumination.
-A very good solution for this is a round Cold Cathode like you can seen on the last three pictures!
+A very good solution for this is a round Cold Cathode like you can see in the last three pictures!

-The illumination with a normal Cold Cathode in your case is avery to good but with a round Cold Cathode the Blue Antec UV Fan really kicks ass!
+The illumination with a normal Cold Cathode in your case is very good but with a round Cold Cathode, the Blue Antec UV Fan really kicks ass!
 If you're worried about his performance, this fan performance well.
 See the test results for more details about this.